stackUtsav/visual-pipeline-editor/README.md

 #Backend Implementation Details

-/pipelines/parse Endpoint
+1. /pipelines/parse Endpoint

    This endpoint accepts a JSON payload containing:

    {
      "nodes": [{ "id": "A" }, { "id": "B" }],

      "edges": [{ "source": "A", "target": "B" }]
    }

-It performs the following operations:
+2. It performs the following operations:

-Counts total nodes
+   (a) Counts total nodes.

-Counts total edges
+   (b) Counts total edges.

-Checks if the graph is a Directed Acyclic Graph (DAG)
+   (c) Checks if the graph is a Directed Acyclic Graph (DAG).

    Response Format
    {
      "num_nodes": 2,

      "num_edges": 1,

      "is_dag": true
    }

 #Frontend–Backend Integration

-1. The frontend collects the current workflow state (nodes and edges)
+1. The frontend collects the current workflow state (nodes and edges).

-2. On submission, the data is sent to the backend via a POST request
+2. On submission, the data is sent to the backend via a POST request.

-3. The backend processes and validates the workflow structure
+3. The backend processes and validates the workflow structure.

-4. The frontend receives the response and displays the results to the user
+4. The frontend receives the response and displays the results to the user.
 5. This integration ensures separation of concerns while maintaining a clean communication contract.

+#Key Learnings

+ 1. Designing reusable and scalable frontend component architectures.
+ 2. Managing dynamic UI behavior based on user input.
+ 3. Structuring JSON-based communication between frontend and backend.
+ 4. Implementing graph traversal logic for DAG validation.
+ 5. Building real-world workflow editor functionality similar to industry tools.

+#Future Improvements

+ 1. Execution of workflows beyond validation.
+ 2. Persistent storage of workflows.
+ 3. Improved error handling and validation feedback.
+ 4. Support for additional node types.
+ 5. Authentication and multi-user workflows.

+#Disclaimer

+This project was built as an assignment-style technical project for learning and demonstration purposes.
+It is not an official product and does not represent any proprietary system.